 Since adults have made up most of cases of COVID-19, you may ask whether your child really needs one.
 In short, yes.
 Experts recommend that everyone 6 months old and older get a COVID-19 vaccination to protect against the coronavirus.
 While the original vaccines were developed for adults, thousands of health care provider offices, pharmacies, and health centers now also provide a pediatric version of the Pfizer COVID-19 vaccine and Moderna COVID-19 vaccine.

 Doctors can’t always tell which children are more likely to become seriously ill from COVID-19.
 A vaccine will lower their chances of serious complications.
-It’ll also help protect older adults around them who are high risk.
+Experts found that the vaccine was 90.7% effective in preventing COVID-19 in children aged 5-11.
+Now that vaccines are available to younger children, the Moderna and Pfizer COVID-19 vaccines can help more people.
+If younger people are vaccinated, it’ll also help protect older adults who are high risk.